Sara Paxton: 1997–2004: Early roles

 In 2003, Paxton starred in R. L. Stine's Haunted Lighthouse, a short 3D film attraction that still plays at several theme parks across the United States.
-That same year, she appeared as Lana Walker on the CSI: Miami season two episode "Death Grip."
+In the same year, she appeared as Lana Walker on the CSI: Miami season two episode "Death Grip."
 Paxton's first major role was in the teen film Sleepover, which opened in July 2004 to negative reviews and low box-office revenue.
-During that same summer season, she appeared in several episodes of Summerland, playing Sarah Borden, a mentally troubled teen who experimented with drugs and sex with Jesse McCartney's character.
+During the same summer season, she appeared in several episodes of Summerland, playing Sarah Borden, a mentally troubled teen who experimented with drugs and sex with Jesse McCartney's character.

-Paxton was subsequently cast in the lead role of the Discovery Kids television series, Darcy's Wild Life playing Darcy Fields, a girl who works at a rural veterinary; the series was filmed on a farm in Toronto and aired from 2004-2006, often featuring Paxton's song, "Take a Walk".
+Paxton was the cast in the lead role of the Discovery Kids television series, Darcy's Wild Life playing Darcy Fields, a girl who works at a rural veterinary; the series was filmed on a farm in Toronto and aired from 2004 to 2006.
+It often featured Paxton's song, "Take a Walk."
 She received an Emmy nomination for the role in 2006.